AltairJr91/UsersAPI/README.md

 - **DELETE** `/users/:id`

   Mark a user as deleted by providing the user's ID in the request URL.
+This operation remove the user from the database.

+### Delete User

+- **PATCH** `/users/:id`

+  Mark a user as deleted by creating a Deleted_at dateTime in database.
 This operation does not remove the user from the database but marks them as deleted.

 ## License